 The final stage is the transfer of care into the support systems that have been created.
 During this phase, there will be an explicit set of activities which solidify the support system that is in place.
 Ideally there will be a final meeting with all parties to allow reflection and ensure there is a planned ending to the client-worker relationship.

 CTI was first introduced in 1990s in New York, and is now an empirically proven model, with a number of studies across the US showing that tenancy sustainment is significantly increased for people being supported through the CTI model.
 In LA, the tenancy sustainment rate is currently at 83%, and in studies using a control group, there was a 66% increased sustainment rate.
 Work has largely focused on the US and also in some parts of Europe, but there have been limited trials in the UK to date.

 At Homeless Link's Under One Roof conference in July, we held a workshop to introduce CTI to colleagues in the UK.

 We delivered the session to around 40 colleagues and we are excited to hear that some areas in the UK, such as Manchester and London, are looking to secure funding to pilot a CTI model over the coming months – we might even create a UK CTI network!
 In the meantime, if you are interested to learn more about CTI, please sign up to criticaltime.org and use the excellent resources that are available.

 Talk To Us

-Alex is a System Broker with Fulfilling Lives, which seeks to help people with complex needs better manage their lives, by ensuring that services are more tailored and better connected to each other.
+Alex is the Operational Lead at Fulfilling Lives, which seeks to help people with complex needs better manage their lives, by ensuring that services are more tailored and better connected to each other.